TWiStErRob/twisterrob.github.io/_posts/2015-04-13-android-full-thread-dump.md

 {% endhighlight %}

 Anywhere is ok that you know will surely execute before you need the thread dump.
-Even an Button's event handler will work.
+Even an button's event handler will work.
 I choose to put mine in:

 {% highlight java %}